0xSchellen/quiz_mint/README.md

 https://twitter.com/prady_v/status/1580583891072843778.

+The OPs are also credited within the code.

-The tests are made with foundry.
+## The tests are made with foundry.

+to install foundry see the foundry book:

 https://book.getfoundry.sh/getting-started/installation.